oriolatobi04/AWS-Cloud-Projects/project-1.md

 ![Screenshot 2025-06-16 130420](https://github.com/user-attachments/assets/360e4eb2-8d7a-41ca-b999-05b354143d79)

-The MFA is authenticated with using your device.
+The MFA is authenticated with your device.
 This is required when you are logging in to your devops-user account

 ![Screenshot 2025-06-16 130442](https://github.com/user-attachments/assets/6802de77-cf7c-479c-b067-f07cfca05a32)